Playlists

 Fellini on the Dancefloor

-A dreamlike disco spirale of synths and pan-linguistic seduction.
+A dreamlike disco spirale of pan-linguistic seduction.
 Velvet nights and shimmering bodies.
 Best played with a concoction in hand and your feet slightly out of sync.

 Symmetries and Lines

 A selection of twentieth- and twenty-first-century composers who work through limits via motivic economy and structural minimalism.
-Architecturally precise, intensely direct.
+Precise, intensely direct.

 Low Sun

 West-coast rock, low-key Americana, Peruvian psych, surf guitars.
-Everything stays unadorned, close to the ground.
+Everything else stays unadorned.

 Sabroso